theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-3.md

 }}
 ```

-I think it's up to debate if this function can be called a `transformer`, so use with caution, but that's what we'll call it in this safe place which is that article.

 ## Inside our transformer

 Nice.
-Now let's focus on the content of `transform_gent.html`, it's a bit naive as it is.
-We're assuming all those keys have been filled.
+Now let's focus on the content of `transform_gent.html`.
+It's really unsafe of us to assume all those keys are filled.

-But what if there is no instruments?
-Then we should probably do not use delimit, and simply return an empty slice!
+What if there is no instruments?
+Then we should probably do not use `delimit`, and simply return an empty slice!
 What if there is no "lastname"?
-Then our `index` will defintely fail and break our build!
+Then our `index` will definitely fail and break our build as a result.

 We cannot simply declare our `dict` in one shot anymore.
 We have to increment the additions of key/value pairs based on certain conditions.

-Great!
-We know how to do it!
+Adding to a map?
+Awesome, we've covered it in the [last article]({{< relref "hugo-data-2#add-to-a-map" >}})!

 Well...
-I know we've covered `merge` to achieve this.
-But there is one serious problem with the `merge` technique, it's pretty slow.
-If you only have a few hundred gents, it should be okay, but if you need to transform thousands of gents, you'll end up bumping your build time considerably.
+We've covered one way to do it with `merge`.
+But there is one serious problem with the `merge` technique: it's pretty slow.
+And understandably as for every addition, it invokes two functions, `merge` and the creation of a new map with `dict`.

+If you only have a few hundred gents, it should be okay, but if you need to transform thousands of them, you'll end up bumping your build time considerably.
 The reasonable approach is `Scratch`.
 Scratch is seldom used these days but it remains the best solution to modify maps!

 {{% notice %}}
 We'll limit ourselves to the [`.SetInMap` scratch method](https://www.regisphilibert.com/blog/2017/04/hugo-scratch-explained-variable/#scratchsetinmap).
 It takes three parameters, the map to modify, the concerned key and the value.
-If the key exists, it overwrites its value, if it does not exist, it creates it with given value.
+If the key exists, it overwrites its value, if it does not exist, it creates it with the given value.
 {{% /notice %}}

-Let's start from .Scratch!
+Let's start... from `.Scratch`!

 ```go-html-template
 {{/* /layouts/partials/transform_gent.html */}}